sabre-io/sabre.io/source/dav/faq.md

 Almost every client we've gotten our hands on fully work, but for some there may be some caveats, of you may be required to upgrade to a later version.

-Check out the [Client list](/dav/clients) to get more infromation about a specific client.
+Check out the [Client list](/dav/clients) to get more information about a specific client.
 If you're running into issues with a specific client, we would [love to hear it][7] so we can see if we can devise a workaround, or at least document the behavior.